-Eric Magrane is a geographer and poet.
-He is currently a visiting assistant professor in the Department of Geography at New Mexico State University, where he teaches human and cultural geography.
+Eric Magrane is a geographer and a poet.
+He is an assistant professor in the Department of Geography at New Mexico State University, where he teaches human and cultural geography.

 Magrane is the coeditor of The Sonoran Desert: A Literary Field Guide (University of Arizona Press), a 2016 Southwest Book of the Year.
 Other academic and creative works have recently appeared in GeoHumanities, Ecotone, ACME: An International Journal for Critical Geographies, Cultural Geographies, Terrain.org: A Journal of the Built + Natural Environments, AAG Review of Books, and elsewhere.